Gavel with alimony money

 How Spousal Support is Determined

-• The custody arrangement between the parents and whether the spouse seeking support has primary custody of any children.
+• Custody and Childcare: The custody arrangement and whether the spouse seeking support has primary custody.

-• The standard of living the couple sustained while married.
+• Living Standards: The standard of living established during the marriage.

 Reviewing paperwork from alimony attorney